 Shopping

 Wander the charming cobblestone streets of Castello Monteriggioni.
 The shopkeepers and residents decorate the narrow passageways with flowers, greenery, benches, and personal items.
 There is always laundry out drying, bringing color to the setting.
-It provides a get a glimpse of everyday life in this small village.
+It provides a glimpse of everyday life in this small village.

 Annual Festival